Suishou no Fune

 The band's music is characterized by free improvisation through twin-guitar explorations with vocals.
-They have made many live shows with Keiji Haino, having been the first one a 3 hour session jam in 2004.
+They have done many live shows with Keiji Haino, having been the first one a 3 hour session jam in 2004.
 The group have toured the US and Europe many times and released various CDs, some on the Holy Mountain label.
 Their new CD is being produced by Michael Gibbons of Bardo Pond.

 September 25, 2011 "You Tears" was released by "P.S.F RECORDS".